jhprinz/adaptive-sampling-old/resources/Layout.md

-# Adaptive Sampling Framwork Layout
+# Adaptive Sampling Framework Layout

 Adaptive Sampling MD (AMD) is the concept of collecting short MD simultions in an a guided way dependend on the history of collected sampled, i.e. simulated trajectories.